MiltonKlun/MiltonKlun/README.md

 👋 Hi, I’m Milton Klun.

-Former pharmacist, self-taught Python developer, specialized in QA Automation through a Globant scholarship, and trained in data analysis via Google advanced courses.
+Former pharmacist, specialized as a developer in Python, formed into QA Automation through a Globant scholarship, and trained in data analysis via Google advanced courses.

 I’m passionate about building automations with real world impact, specially in the business area.